afragen/edd-sl-translations-updater/README.md

 ### Themes

-You must add an additional element to the array in your `EDD_Theme_Updater_Admin` setup.
+You must add an additional key/value pair to the setup array in your `EDD_Theme_Updater_Admin` setup.
 The array will be similar to the following from the `edd-sample-theme/updater/theme-updater.php` file.

 ```php
 $updater = new EDD_Theme_Updater_Admin(